 There are simple things you can do in any setting to keep health at the core of your working day.
 Try the following tips for a better-functioning brain and body:

-- Stay hydrated.
-Make sure you drink water to keep your mind and body alert — try to avoid too many fizzy drinks or caffeinated beverages that might dehydrate you
+- Stay hydrated, make sure you drink water to keep your mind and body alert—try to avoid too many sodas or caffeinated beverages that might dehydrate you

-- Don’t work in pyjamas, loungewear or anything else really casual.
-If you wear the same clothes you relax or sleep in, this mood might bleed into your approach to work
+- Don’t work in pajamas, loungewear, or anything else super casual, if you wear the same clothes you relax or sleep in this mood might bleed into your approach to work

 Like most things that relate to working remotely, it’s all about striking the right balance.
 Remember that you will have good and bad days, but healthy habits breed better results.

-- Be aware of visual and audio cues.
-When you’re meeting remotely, you can scan for facial or voice cues that might signal a question or disagreement and then respond
+- Be aware of visual and audio cues, when you’re meeting remotely you can scan for facial or voice cues that might signal a question or disagreement and respond

 Help your remote work thrive with Dropbox